leonardowd/tic-tac-toe/README.md

 1. download the JAR file: [download in google drive](https://drive.google.com/drive/u/0/folders/1kGJs1XADcKVaQKi9HTL93eWJRhwkXqtU)
 2. open the directory where you downloaded the project
-3. press ALT + D to focus the directory
+3. press ALT + D to focus the directory [the second method in this video tutorial](https://www.youtube.com/watch?v=bgSSJQolR0E)
 4. type CMD to open the command line in the project's folder
 5. type **java -jar tic-tac-toe.jar**
 6. press ENTER, and the game will start
+7. If you want force stop the game, press CTRL + C